ProcessPA/jekyll-site/_posts/2018-10-08-email-attachments--robustness-exports--more-process-pa-improvements.md

 # Exports

 Although we keep everything online and provide a signal point-of-truth the ability to pull down data for other tasks is a workflow we want to support more.
 We have now added the ability to export your Member register and Motions register.
-These are exported as a Comma Separated Values (cvs) file which is easily viewable in Excel.
+These are exported as a Comma Separated Values (csv) file which is easily viewable in Excel.

 ![Export members screen](/content/posts/export-members.png "Export members")